 When looking at the July 2021 Patch Tuesday today, I noticed three updates that specifically address vulnerabilities in the DNS snap-in and nine vulnerabilities in DNS Server.
 These vulnerabilities are specific to Domain Controllers running DNS Server (in the default configuration), so this sparked my interest in these updates.
 Three DNS Snap-in vulnerabilities There are … Continue reading "The July 2021 Patch Tuesday addresses twelve vulnerabilities for Domain Controllers running as DNS Servers"

 Azure Active Directory is Microsoft's Identity Management-as-a-Service solution, offering seamless access, easy collaboration, efficiency in IT processes and improved security and compliance.
-In its Release Notes for Azure Active Directory and on its blog, Microsoft communicated the following planned, new and changed functionality for Azure Active Directory for June 2020: What’s Planned User risk … Continue reading "What's New in Azure Active Directory in June 2020"
+In its Release Notes for Azure Active Directory, Microsoft communicated the following planned, new and changed functionality for Azure Active Directory for June 2021: What’s Planned Context panes to display risk details … Continue reading "What's New in Azure Active Directory for June 2021"

 Microsoft Inspire is Microsoft’s annual event where it kicks off its fiscal year with its partner community.
 Inspire is Microsoft’s way to explain what’s coming in the year ahead and work together to find shared solutions for customers.
 As all of Microsoft’s events will have a focus on online events until July 2021, Microsoft Inspire … Continue reading "Identity-related sessions at Microsoft Inspire 2021"